Knowledge Graphs are Becoming More Popular

 This patent tells us that “Natural Language Processing (NLP) can involve answering natural language questions based on information contained within natural language documents.”

 To accurately answer such questions might require semantic parsing of natural language questions and the documents that might be used to answer those questions.
-In addition to the kind of entity extraction I wrote about previously, and creation of association scores, it can also involve trying to understand the question being asked, which I detailed more in a post about providing semantic interpretations of questions and pages to interpret the intent behind those questions, as I described in How Google May Interpret An Ambiguous Query Using a Semantic Interpretation That post tells us about how ambiguous questions might be interpreted.
+In addition to the kind of entity extraction I wrote about previously, and the creation of association scores, it can also involve trying to understand the question being asked, which I detailed more in a post about providing semantic interpretations of questions and pages to interpret the intent behind those questions, as I described in How Google May Interpret An Ambiguous Query Using a Semantic Interpretation That post tells us about how ambiguous questions might be interpreted.

-Being able to accurately answer such questions can often require semantic parsing of both natural language questions and documents that might be used to answer those questions.
+Answering such questions accurately can often require semantic parsing of both natural language questions and documents that might be used to answer those questions.

 The reason for this newest patent is the difficulty in performing question-answering in an automated way.
 The patent tells us that:

 Effective semantic parsing often relies on a human-curated knowledge base with the manually defined schema.
 This approach, however, can be labor-intensive, which can make it expensive to both develop and maintain.

 The patent tells us that there are some advantages to using the knowledge graph question-answering process described in this patent that include:

 - The process in the patent works by obtaining a natural language processing model that includes an encoder model, a decoder model, and a programmer model